combinatorist/resume/README.md

 ## Various Math & Science Tutoring Roles
 (Seattle: January 2008 - April 2015)
-- Paid tutoring with high school and college and volunteer work with elementary and high school students
+- Paid tutoring with high school and college and volunteer tutoring with elementary and high school students

 ---
 # Education